Show services list

 Sentinel Nodes in Vulval Cancer

 This technique identifies the first draining lymph node in patients with small vulval cancer, thus potentially sparing them from more extensive surgery.
-The Pan Birmingham Gynaecological Cancer Centre at the City Hospital is one of only a few cancer centres in the UK offering this service routinely.
+We are one of only a few cancer centres in the UK offering this service routinely.

 Contacts